 - (a) The Commission shall have primary responsibility for regulatory functions relating to tribal gaming operations authorized under this Ordinance; - (b) The Commission shall review all license applications and determine whether the application is complete and in compliance with the Ordinance, and whether such license should be issued, and shall further determine if any license so issued shall be revoked, suspended or renewed, as appropriate; - (c) The Commission shall collect any fees required to be paid under this Ordinance.
-Such fees shall become tribal gaming revenues, shall be subject to tribal financial policies and procedures, and shall be disbursed as directed by the Tribal Council; - (d) The Commission may bring any civil action or criminal complaint in any court of competent jurisdiction to enforce the provisions of this Ordinance or to enjoin or otherwise prevent any violation of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact, occurring or threatened to occur; - (e) The Commission shall propose an annual operating budget which shall be subject to review by the Gaming Director and to the approval of the Standing Rock Sioux Tribal Council.
-The Commission may in accordance with such budget employ such staff from time to time as it deems necessary to fulfill its responsibilities under this Ordinance, and may retain professional services including investigative services to assist the Commission with respect to any issues over which the Commission exercises jurisdiction;
+Such fees shall become tribal gaming revenues, shall be subject to tribal financial policies and procedures, and shall be disbursed as directed by the Tribal Council;

+- (d) The Commission may bring any civil action or criminal complaint in any court of competent jurisdiction to enforce the provisions of this Ordinance or to enjoin or otherwise prevent any violation of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact, occurring or threatened to occur; - (e) The Commission shall, subject to approval by the Tribal Council, promulgate such regulations as it deems necessary in order to implement and enforce the provisions of this Ordinance. - (f) The Commission shall act in accordance with the By-laws as adopted by the Standing Rock Sioux Tribal Council in a manner consistent with this Ordinance.